MDAnalysis/RotamerConvolveMD/README.rst

 denotes the residue numbers (in the topology) to which the MTSSL spin labels would be attached.
 Rotamers that overlap with protein atoms as measured by an atom-atom distance smaller than the ``--clashDistance`` will be discarded and not counted in the distance calculations.
+The user can decide to take either N1 ``--useNOelectron 0`` or the geometric midpointis N1 and O1  ``--useNOelectron  1``  to calculate the distances.
 For further explanations see the ``--help`` option.

 For an example, see ``doc/example`` in the source distribution.
 The example can also be run to test the installation as reference output